EDiLD/r_landau_2015/README.md

 ### Install R

 If you don't already have set up R on your laptop, please download and install it from [here](http://cran.rstudio.com/).
 You can use the code editor of your choice.
-However, we recommend using [RStudio Desktop](http://www.rstudio.com/products/rstudio/download/).
+However, I recommend using [RStudio Desktop](http://www.rstudio.com/products/rstudio/download/).

 ### Installing packages